mcdaley/baas-platform/apps/baas-account-service/README.md

 # BaaS Account Microservice

 ## Overiew
-The BaaS Account Microservice provides a set of Rest APIs to create, manage, and delete checking and savings accounts.
+The BaaS Account Microservice provides a set of Rest APIs to create manage checking and savings accounts.

 The Account Microservice does not connect to a core banking engine, but is designed to be a framework that can plug into a core banking